philipem/PSA/README.md

 ## Setup

-Clone into this repository and install all packages using
+Clone into this repository and install all packages using:
 ```bash
 pip install > requirements.txt
 ```